College Credit-Bearing Courses

 PHI 171 – Problems in Philosophy (T/Th, 3 credits) An introduction to philosophical thinking via a discussion of central questions such as “How should I live?”
 “What is the truth about reality?”
 “Can God’s existence be known?”

 PHI 172 – Contemporary Moral Issues (M/W or T/Th, 3 credits) Fundamental ethical theories and their applications to current moral issues, such as capital punishment, abortion, sexual equality and economic justice are critically analyzed in this course.

 POL 217 – Criminal Justice (M/W, 3 credits) This course uses the fundamental concepts and methods of law and political science to analyze criminal law as a method of social control and to examine the history and administration of the system of criminal justice in the United States.
 It will consider how and why specified conduct is labeled criminal and the sanctions attached to such conduct.

 PSY 166 – General Psychology (M/W, 3 credits) Introduction to the fundamental concepts and methods of modern psychology.
 Consideration of the scientific basis of psychology and of the significant problems in the areas of learning, motivation, emotion, personality and social behavior.

-SOC 166 – Fundamentals of Sociology (M/W or T/Th, 3 credits) Sociology, the scientific study of human behavior, studies the processes and patterns of social interaction, forms of social organization, and the influence of social structure, groups and institutions upon human behavior.
-In this course, students will learn the basic principles, theories, and scientific research techniques that sociologists use.
+SOC 166 – Fundamentals of Sociology (M/W, 3 credits) Sociology, the scientific study of human behavior, studies the processes and patterns of social interaction, forms of social organization, and the influence of social structure, groups and institutions upon human behavior.

 For more information, contact the College Now Program at firstname.lastname@example.org or 718-960-8932.